Filmmaker behind the Kaali poster does not intend to stop fighting

 Now the fight is over a poster.
 Manimekalai’s new documentary Kaali shows a woman, dressed as the goddess, smoking, with an LGBTQIA+ flag behind her.
 There was outrage on social media, and the police registered multiple cases.
 A lookout notice was issued.

-Kaali was part of a nationwide academic project done on Canadian Multiculturalism hosted by Toronto Metropolitan University and exhibited at Aga Khan Museum on July 2.
-But, after the Indian High Commission in Ottawa said that it had received complaints from Hindu leaders in India, the Toronto Metropolitan University and the Aga Khan Museum “regretted” hosting and exhibiting Kaali.
-Manimekalai is fighting furiously again.
+Kaali was part of a presentation by the Toronto Metropolitan University, and was hosted at the Aga Khan Museum in Toronto on July 2.
+But, after the Indian High Commission in Ottawa said that it had received complaints from Hindu leaders in India, the museum pulled Kaali.
+Manimekalai is fighting, furiously again.

 Born in a remote village called Maharajapuram in Tamil Nadu, she drew inspiration from the wild rivers flowing down the Western Ghats, the heroic village deities, and the politics of her father and grandparents.

-Manimekalai later found a job as a probation engineer in Bengaluru, in an IT firm.
+Manimekalai then found a job in Bengaluru, in an IT firm.
 But cinema did not leave her.
-She made her first documentary, Mathamma, in 2003.
+She changed 11 jobs in two years, and made her first documentary, Mathamma, in 2002.
 It was about the practice of offering little girls to deities in temples in the Arakkonam region of Tamil Nadu.
-It found some success, and Manimekalai worked to improve her skills; she accepted several cinema jobs that came her way, from editing to sound mixing.
+It found some success, and Manimekalai worked to improve her skills; she accepted all cinema jobs that came her way, from editing to sound mixing.

 Through her movies, she stood with the marginalised, the oppressed, the voiceless.
 Thinkers like Periyar, Ambedkar and Karl Marx kept her going.
 In 2005, she got her first professional training in filmmaking through a European Union fellowship.
 Since then, she has made several documentaries and won many awards.